 Notice!
 Warnings applied to this story are the following: Slash, death, total angst, attempt(s?) at suicide and other possibilities.
 Rated M for safety.
 The right to add more warnings without prior warning is retained.
 The right to blow you off entirely if you decide to read this despite the listed warnings and then flame it is also retained.
 You are on notice!
 (You have been warned!)

-.beginning of part one of a two-shot story.
+.beginning of part two of a two-shot story.

-Location: Apartment Complex, Prescott Valley, Yavapai County, Arizona, United States of America, Earth
+Location: Apartment, Prescott Valley, Yavapai County, Arizona, United States of America, Earth

 Date: The Present

 Izzy sat up, a bit easier than the previous few weeks, head peeking through a bundle of blankets.
 He'd finally relocated himself to the couch in the living room, making himself a comfy nest of a great mixture of Ta's things.
 He sniffed absently and rubbed an eye before laying back down.
 It was Saturday.
 He'd didn't have work...
 Maybe it'd stop.

 As if like magic, the rings mercifully ended.
 Only to return a second later.

 Realizing that it probably wouldn't end anytime soon, he pulled himself to the floor and stumbled over to the phone, pulling it up.
 "What?" he asked lowly, voice still scratchy from sleep and lack of use.

 Oh.
 It was Grandmama.
 Izzy cleared his throat roughly.
 "Hello."

 "What have you been doing all this time?!
 You have not called back or visited or anything!
 You should at least answer the phone for once!
 I have been trying to reach you ever since the time you locked me out!
 Kind unartig!"